jordanholbrook/jordanholbrook.github.io/_pages/about.md

 **News**
 ======

+**[July 1, 2020]** One Money, Many Markets now published as a working paper at the IMF and CEPR series

 **[May 12, 2020]** New working paper!
 We measure sectoral supply and demand shocks during COVID-19, with Pedro Brinca and Miguel Faria-e-Castro
 ![alt text](/images/BDF2020.png)